theRAPTLab/gsgo/docs/00-dev-log.md

 * [ ] request `assets/path-to-archive` and download the files there
   * [ ] zip file, download and uncompress into `runtime/cache` matching path
   * [ ] manifest, download everything into `runtime/cache`
 * [ ] for loading corey's sprites, the use of nested folders means we have to work harder to extract a full manifest
 * [ ] pixijs json files may have several images
 * [x] PromiseLoadAssets() has changed
 * [x] expandable asset server can have multiple asset typed served
 * [ ] consider writing the generated manifest file to directory so it doesn't have to be generated all the time.

+## AUG 11 WED - Asset Manager

+* [ ] request `assets/path-to-archive` and download the files there
+  * [ ] zip file, download and uncompress into `runtime/cache` matching path
+  * [ ] manifest, download everything into runtime/cache
+* [ ] for loading corey's sprites, the use of nested folders means we have to work harder to extract a full manifest
+* [ ] pixijs json files may have several images
+* [ ] consider writing the generated manifest file to directory so it doesn't have to be generated all the time (would require the hash differ)

+* Make a `gs_assets_distrib` folder for testing.
+* redirect asset server to it to test...works
+* package the assetserver middleware
+*